| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 is always an average or weighted average or the original data values.

-is interpreted as a probability
+The argument trim is interpreted as a probability

 under this normalised distribution; the corresponding